Don Juan DeMarco: Cast

 Other notable appearances include Al Corley as the woman in the restaurant's date, Nick La Tour as the doorman Nicholas, and Bill Capizzi and Patricia Mauceri as characters in John's story, the sultan and Doña Querida.
-Selena also makes a brief appearance as a singer.
+Selena also makes a brief appearance as a singer; this was her first and only film appearance before her murder on March 31, 1995, seven days prior to the film's release.

 Music

 The film features the original Bryan Adams song, "Have You Ever Really Loved a Woman?"; the lyrics incorporate quotes from Depp's character, and the melody is used as a musical motif throughout the film.
 In addition, the song itself is performed three times, once by Selena and a mariachi band serenading the characters in Spanish, once by Jose Hernandez and Nydia, as background music (again in Spanish), and once by Bryan Adams during the closing credits.
 The song is also available on the soundtrack.
-The song was nominated for an Oscar for Best Original Song at the 68th Academy Awards, but lost to" Colors of the Wind" from Pocahontas.
+The song was nominated for an Oscar for Best Original Song at the 68th Academy Awards, but lost to "Colors of the Wind" from Pocahontas.

-Selena recorded other songs for the soundtrack, including "El Toro Relajo".
+Selena recorded other songs for the soundtrack, including "El Toro Relajo" and “Siempre Hace Frio”.
 The score was composed, orchestrated, and conducted by Michael Kamen and was performed by the London Metropolitan Orchestra.

 Tori Amos and Michael Stipe recorded a duet for the film called "It Might Hurt a Bit" but it remains unreleased.